 I intend to discuss the living fossil concept, standards of evidence, and “eliminativism” (an approach to conceptual fragmentation that consists in eliminating the fragmented term from our lexicon).
 But these are abstract matters, and I want to begin this post closer to the ground.

 The tuatara is often called a “living fossil,” which is odd, because the group to which it belongs has a pittance of a fossil record.
 There is no master definition of “living fossil,” but one way an animal can earn this designation is by impersonating a fossilized member of its lineage.
-Spot a horseshoe crab in the surf and permit yourself the thought that it crawled out of a slab of limestone quarried from the Jurassic Solnhofen.
-The living animal does a passable impression of its extinct counterpart.
-Hence the term “living fossil” is an apt one.
+Spot a horseshoe crab in the surf and imagine that it crawled out the Solnhofen Limestone (Late Jurassic).
+The living animal does a passable impression of its extinct counterpart; hence the term “living fossil” is an apt one.

 The tuatara, by contrast, has no Solnhofen.
 Extinct members of its lineage are known mostly from jaws or teeth with nary a postcranium in sight.* This puts claims of living fossil status on a rather different footing than those of horseshoe crabs.
 Indeed, as a recent paper put it, “despite the longevity of sphenodontians and the relevance of the extant tuatara to broadscale evolutionary and conservation studies… we have surprisingly little understanding of the evolutionary changes between early sphenodontians and Sphenodon [tuatara]” (Simoes et al. 2022, 1).